 Accommodation for wildlife holidays in Lusaka

-Lake Kariba lies about three hours' drive from Lusaka, making it a great destination for adventurous days out among the wildlife.
+Lake Kariba lies about a 3 hours' drive from Lusaka, making it a great destination for adventurous days out among the wildlife.
 Choose accommodation in Lusaka to venture to Zambia's great outdoors for safaris and more.